Published: June 2022 | Updated: February 2024

 Dental disease in cats can be a serious issue.
-If you've ever had a toothache, you know how painful it can be, and that's if your teeth aren't infected!
+If you've ever had a toothache, you know how painful it can be, and that's if your teeth are not infected!
 Dental disease in cats can lead to pain and infection and even affect their overall health.
 Luckily, there is action you can take to prevent dental problems at home, as well as some simple procedures at the veterinary clinic.

 Dental disease involves any condition affecting your cat's teeth or the way they chew their food.

 There may be an underlying medical issue causing pain or discomfort when eating certain foods (this can include dry food).
 This makes your cat less likely to eat enough nutritious food, which weakens their immune system and leaves them more susceptible to infections like gingivitis (the earliest stage of periodontal disease).

 The result is bad breath (or halitosis in cats) and plaque buildup on their teeth, which can lead to infection if left untreated.
 Assisting your cat in caring for their teeth is critical.

 Depending on the cause of your cat's dental disease, you may be able to treat it at home or you'll need to take your cat to a veterinarian.

 You can help prevent plaque buildup by brushing your cat's teeth and gums regularly with a toothbrush designed for pets.
 You can also use dental wipes or dental chews as supplements to brushing daily.